Updated by Ryan Dube on 18 September 2017.

 Then you subtract your monthly payment from the balance and add the interest that you just calculated.
 Once you’ve got that first cell calculated correctly, you can duplicate the formula for every month below it by clicking and holding the small box to the lower right of the cell you just calculated, and dragging it down as far as you like.
 Each month will have a new calculated balance based on the previous month’s balance.

 When you do this projection, you’ll eventually find the spot where the balance is completely paid off.
 As you can see from my own calculations, when I maintain a $250 payment every month until it’s paid off, it’ll take me until July 2012 to pay off the entire Advanta credit card balance.

 Step 4: Recalculate Payments Based on Interest and Eliminate Your Debt

 This is also why I love Excel.
 By using the ability to autofill the monthly balance calculations, I tested different scenarios to pay off debts faster.
-Instead of paying $100 on Discover and taking until 2011 to pay that balance off, I paid $200 and will have it paid off by December 2009.
-Then I take that $200 and add it to the existing $250 I pay on Advanta.
+Instead of paying $100 on Capital One and taking until 2025 to pay that balance off, I paid $200 extra and will have it paid off by February 2022.
+Then I take that $300 and add it to the existing payments on my other credit cards.